EstherAlo/DAREY.IO-Projects/Project7/Project7.md

 ```

-- Reloaded server with below command:
+- Reload server with below command:

 ```